 Although I won’t celebrate my 10th year of being a #girlboss until September of this year, January 2017 does mark an equally important point in my life as a female entrepreneur.
-It was 10 years ago, this month that I first stumbled across the term ‘virtual assistant’.
+It was 10 years ago, this month that I first stumbled across the term virtual assistant.
 At the time, it was a relatively unknown term and I wouldn’t find myself really investigating it until August of 2007 after receiving my first (and last) pink slip as the real estate bubble burst under the weight of predatory lending practices and the looming shadow of the Great Recession.

 It was barely a blip on the radar.
 Little did I know that 3 months later, in April of 2007, some guy named Tim Ferriss would publish a little book entitled “The Four Hour Work Week” that would suddenly make the term ‘virtual assistant’ a popular search term.
 In fact, in all likelihood, that book, which would later cause me a lot of grief, was the reason I could find a lot more than one measly article just a few months later.

-Back then, in the early infancy of my business, marketing a virtual assistant business meant lots of explanations about just what a virtual assistant was.
+Back then, marketing a virtual assistant business meant lots of explanations about just what a virtual assistant was.
 If you were brave enough to claim the title virtual assistant and open your own business as one back then, you also probably were one of the pioneers of ‘education marketing’.
 To be able to sell our services, we first needed to be able to explain how the whole thing worked.
 People were skeptical at first about hiring someone that they couldn’t see.
 Their greatest fear was that we wouldn’t be spending enough time on their work/business.
 They had a hard time wrapping their heads around the fact that they were clients, not employers and the fact that just about every virtual assistant I knew was charging on time made it harder to keep it straight.

 It’s 2017.
 What’s changed.